igor110055/nino_on_chain/RESEARCH/DCR_METRICS_LIST.md

 - **HODLer Conversion Rates**: Shows how DCR flows dominated by HODLers, marginal buyers, and marginal sellers reflects itself in short / long term price action
 - **Strongest Hand Market Cap / Ratio**: Shows how the strong the largest instances of Decred ticket purchases establish the maximum willingness to hold for network participants, and this threshold can provide users with an on-chain implied valuation for the network
 - **Mining Pulse**: Shows how trends in block times provide a quality lens for evaluating mild and extreme mining conditions
+- **Realized Gradient**: Shows the relationship / momentum between Market Cap and Realized Cap movements
+- **On-Chain DCRBTC Price** - Decred Realized Cap / Bitcoin Realized Cap, which provides a true on-chain denominated price pair (coming in future piece)
+- **Difficulty Ribbon Price** - Uses difficulty ribbons to provide users with an assumption minimized estimate of the cost of mining (coming in future piece)
+- **Throughput Thermometer** - Compares Decred & Bitcoin throughput adjusted for supply, making it an apples to apples comparison.
+Effectively shows which network is settling more value on a pound for pound basis (denominated in native units)
+- **Value per Byte** - Cryptocurrencies need to be "value dense" in order to survive over the long haul.
+This metric tracks that, and can be applied versus Bitcoin
+- **NVT Ratio

 ---